DNelson35/Go_play/go_playground/learn/examples.md

 ### Fibonacci

-in this example we calculate the sum of all even fibonacci numbers thats value do not exceed 4000000
+in this example we calculate the sum of all even fibonacci numbers thats value do not exceed 4000000.
+Fibonacci returns a function that takes in a integer from an sequence and returns the current fibonacci number in that sequence.
+In the example we call Fibonacci to assign its return function to a variable we then loop from 0 to the nth fibonacci number we wish to obtain.
+On each call the fibonacci number will advance to the next number in the sequence the number returned will then be checked to determine if the number is even if it is we add it to the sum if not we continue effectively getting the sum of all fibonacci numbers up to the nth fibonacci number in the sequence.

 ```go
 sum := 0